This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Healthy granola bars on a wire rack with jar of oatmeal in the corner and some oats and chocolate chips on the table.

-Granola bars are a healthy snack, but often lack protein (remember peanut butter is a fat, not a protein!).
+Granola bars are a healthy snack, but the store-bought ones often lack protein (remember peanut butter is a fat, not a protein!).
 We always want meals and snacks balanced with healthy protein sources.

 It all started with my recipe for healthy chocolate protein bars!
 They’re delicious and easy to make, truly one of my most popular recipes.
 This high-protein granola bars recipe is equally delicious.
 It’s also easy to make with simple ingredients, is low in calories, higher in protein, and is gluten-free!